If you wish to add or amend a word/phrase please submit your request using this online form.

 |Trimester||UCD academic year is divided into trimesters.
 The Autumn Trimester is September to December, The Spring Trimester is January to May and the Summer Trimester is May to August.

 Undergraduate programmes are normally taught in the Autumn and Spring Trimesters.
 Within each trimester, you will have 12 weeks of teaching, revision weeks and exams.
 Study Abroad and Exchange students will sometimes attend for one trimester only.

 |Tutorial/Seminar||Students can normally register to tutorials/seminars through online registration.
 You may occasionally need to manually register a student using Banner (SFAREGS) if they are unable to do it online.
 Use the Module Timetable Search in InfoHub to check for the appropriate CRN.|

 UCD Staff Card

 A staff UCARD is also available.
-You may need one to access your building or to manage your time and attendance.
+You may need one to access your building or to access the UCD Library.
 You may also need to use it to access CopiPrint photocopiers and printers.